You will find various 3D Models and prints that I have made.

 Updated and source files will be found on my website, also once I get M3 heat inserts I will update files for heat inserts.
 Enjoy!

-The test block is an 116mm square that prints in less than 20min.
+The test block is a 116mm square that prints in less than 20min.
 I found that the good Gates belts on my CoreXY stretch over time.
 So I print one of these before any prints that squareness and size matter.
 Down the road once I have my own 3D print farm I can have these as verification for customers to know how tight the scale and askew are.

 How to use: